-Hi, I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector, and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the Upper Midwest to show you, no matter where you work, safety training is for everyone.

 Today we have the pleasure of being with Brandy, the Safety Director here at the Beet Sugar Cooperative, and we're here to talk about JSAs or job safety analysis.
 And to start, Brandy, could we talk about the different types of jobs your employees do here?
 What are the different job titles and some job responsibilities, so people get an idea of the type of work activity that happens in a beet sugar processing facility.

 Sure.
 Well, we have the administrative staff.
 We obviously have quite a few folks in our union environment, which is about 350 employees.
 Within that group, we have about 72, 75 different positions.
 Some of the jobs that people might be doing are like loading a rail car, driving a locomotive train.
 We might have people boiling sugar, running a control room.
 And then, of course, all the mechanical components.
 We have a heavy equipment machinist, lots of different mechanical components, folks that respond to spills or pumps or chemicals coming onsite.

 Or they might be going into a confined space to do their work.